Hillary’s Billions and Obama’s Money Laundering Gift Card Loophole

 The Untold Story of a 2009 Election Finance Change That Allowed Billions in Foreign Political Donations Through Disposable Credit Cards

-With the 2018 and 2020 elections looming large in the destiny of the nation, an expert in campaign finance and polling is traveling the country, informing voters on an Obama administration campaign finance adjustment that few people noticed, but that accounts for potentially billions of dollars in illegal foreign money flooding American elections in favor of Democrat candidates and the wanton flaunting of individual donations in the tens or hundreds of millions of dollars.
+With the 2020 election looming large in the destiny of the nation, an expert in campaign finance and polling is traveling the country, informing voters on an Obama administration campaign finance adjustment that few people noticed, but that accounts for potentially billions of dollars in illegal foreign money flooding American elections in favor of Democrat candidates and the wanton flaunting of individual donations in the tens or hundreds of millions of dollars.

 And it’s as easy as purchasing an online Visa gift card.
 Or thousands of them.

 Political polling expert and analyst, John Pudner